 OPI has completed its 10 MW Mini Hydro Power Plant facility in San Teodoro, Oriental Mindoro.
-The project cost is 2.4 billion and it is currently being financed through a term loan from the Development Bank of the Philippines.
-The total principal and interest released amounted to 1.14 billion and 1.14 billion
+The project cost is ₱2.4 billion and it is currently being financed through a term loan from the Development Bank of the Philippines.
+The total principal and interest released amounted to ₱1.14 billion and ₱122.7 million as of March 31, 2021.

 CWWC has completed the 2nd Phase Expansion Program for Calapan City Water Supply System.
 Phase II involved development of new water production facilities, installation of storage facilities for the water system, and pipe laying of additional distribution lines.
-Phase II was estimated to cost about \$\mathbb{P}162\$ million, about \$\mathbb{P}118\$ million was financed through bank borrowing while the balance has been funded through internally generated funds.
+Phase II was estimated to cost about \$\textstyle{2}162\$ million, about \$\textstyle{2}118\$ million was financed through bank borrowing while the balance has been funded through internally generated funds.